 - License Must Be Submitted:

-- Within 10 Days of the Ceremony
+- Within 5 Days of Ceremony

 Marriage License Requirements